crystal-leesj/learning-journal/README.md

 ## Self-intoriduction

 Hi, my name is Crystal.
 I am currently in army reserve.
 Ever since high school I grew up in Greater Seattle area.
 From University of Washington, I graduated with B.A. in Cinema Studies.
 From Oregon State University, I gruated with B.S. in Computer Science.
 Right before the program, I worked as a React engineer in a start up company for 5 month.
-I love to drinking coffee, let me know if any of you need coffee friend!
+I love to drink coffee, let me know if any of you need coffee friend!

 ## Growth Mindset
 After reading this article [How you can benefit from a growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset):